Trading Education

 Bulkowski's research shows that chart pattern failure rates have been increasing over the decades.
 Trading has become roughly “30% harder to make money” from chart patterns compared to the 1990s.
 The 2026 crypto market demands stricter confirmation criteria - volume spikes, candle close filters, and multi-indicator confluence are no longer optional enhancements, they're baseline requirements.

-Given the pattern's statistical reality - elevated failure rates, high throwback frequency, and the 48% bust rate on downward breakouts - risk management is not supplementary to triangle trading.
+Given the pattern's statistical reality - elevated break-even failure rates (25% up, 37% down), high throwback frequency (62% up, 65% down), and a rank near the bottom of all bullish patterns - risk management is not supplementary to triangle trading.
 It is the trade.

 Never risk more than 1-2% of total account equity on any single symmetrical triangle trade.
 The pattern's middling success rate means a string of 3-4 consecutive losers is statistically normal.
 At 1% risk per trade, four consecutive losses cost 4% of equity.
 At 5% risk, the same string costs 20% - a drawdown that impairs decision-making and recovery speed.